Heavy metal subculture: Perceived intolerance to non-metal musical styles

 Heavy metal is also known for its large quantity of fusion subgenres including nu metal, folk metal and symphonic metal - contradicting the notion of metal as an isolated musical genre.
 Many popular groups within the genre are also fusion-music acts not represented by any larger subgenre, such as Skindred and Matanza.

 International variations

 Heavy metal fans can be found in virtually every country in the world.
 Even in orthodox Muslim countries of the Arab World, a small metal culture exists, though judicial and religious authorities do not always tolerate it.
 In 2003, more than a dozen members and fans of Moroccan heavy metal bands were imprisoned for "undermining the Muslim faith."
 Heavy metal fans in American and European Islamic communities have formed their own specific metal cultures, with movements such as Taqwacore.

 Africa now has their own metal scene, inspired by bigger bands from the western hemisphere such as Metallica and Motörhead, putting their own twist on it by writing about their heritage and traditions.
-A band called Overthrust from Botswana played at one of the worlds biggest heavy metal festivals in Germany called Wacken Open Air.
+A band called Overthrust from Botswana played at one of the world's biggest heavy metal festivals in Germany called Wacken Open Air.